-Alcohol served legally in N.Y. town for first time in 80 years
+Alcohol served in N.Y. town for 1st time in 80 years

 Neversink, N.Y. — A customer has bought the first beer served legally in a rural upstate New York town in 80 years.